howcasperwhat/comment-formula/README.md

 > }
 > ```
 >
-> Set this configuration in **user settings** rather than workspace settings, or every time you open a workspace with different language, you will get a message to reload the editor which is needed to take effect.
+> Set this configuration in **user settings** rather than workspace settings, or every time you open a workspace with different languages, you will get a message to reload the editor for the changes to take effect.

 ## Configurations